Merck Group Logo

 Merck Logo

-Although the current logo consists of text, it looks like a graphic image.
-Letters of an unusual shape are pushing to this conclusion.
+Although the current logo consists of text, it appears to be a graphic.
+Letters of an unusual shape are pushing toward this conclusion.
 They look more like stone sculptures or vague figures than typical symbols from the alphabet.
 They were made so by the FutureBrand studio, which Merck entrusted with updating the identity.

 Font and Colors